FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 12: Leave conference**

-As an user, I want to be able to leave a conference that I have joined.
+As a conference attendee, I want to be able to leave a conference that I have joined, so that I'm no longer an attendee for this conference and my profile is deleted.

 _User interface mockups_